openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

     for EDP
   + Cluster can't contain oozie without jobtracker
   + Cluster can't have tasktracker nodes if it doesn't have jobtracker
+  + Cluster can't have hive node if it doesn't have jobtracker.
+  + Cluster can have at most one hive node.

 For Vanilla Hadoop version 2.X.X: